portland-startups/docs/index.rst

 Portland startups
 ----------
 This is an admittedly imperfect list of Portland startups.
 But it's a start.
 Please make suggestions, edits, and refinements so that this can be a more comprehensive list.
+When the status of a startup changes, please leave the name and append additional info within parens, e.g., (defunct), (acquired), (acquired by [Company name]), (formerly [Previous name]).

 - 38 Zeros
 - 4-tell.com